juandarr/todo-react-django/README.md

 ## Features

-- Create tasks.
-The concept of task/todo is used to represent something that you will do eventually which has at least a definition, purpose or topic (title).
+- Tasks: The concept of task/todo is used to represent something that you will eventually do with at least a definition, purpose or topic (title).
 Tasks have the following properties:
   - Title
   - Description
     - An optional description of the task